voytech/tabulate/README.md

           }
     }
 ```
 That's it!
-This will create an Excel with sheet named "Address list".
+This will create an Excel with sheet named "Traitors address list".
 Sheet will contain 4 entries with automatically adjusted column widths but without any other additional features (like header row)

 Want to see header row ?